stuartdd/goWebApp/helptext.md

 <appName> create
     This will load the configuration file and create any user directories required to run.
-It will only create user directories (Locations in the config data).
+It will only create user directories ('Locations' in the config data).

     Can be used with the "config=" parameter.